USS Kearsarge (LHD-3): Operations

 On 13 May 2022, Kearsarge took part in a PASSEX training with the Finnish and Swedish navies in the northern Baltic Sea.
 From 17 May to 23 May, Kearsarge and her amphibious readiness group took part in the NATO vigilance activity, Neptune Shield 2022.
-On 27 May, Kearsarge docked at Tallinn, Estonia ahead of the Exercise BALTOPS 22.
+On 27 May, Kearsarge docked at Tallinn, Estonia ahead of Exercise BALTOPS 2022.
 During BALTOPS 2022 Kearsarge trained operating UUVs and UAVs.
 On 2 June, she arrived in Stockholm, Sweden.
 On 20 August, she arrived in Klaipėda, Lithuania.

+On February 10 2026, US Marine Corps F-35B Lightning II's assigned to VMFA-542 landed on the Kearsarge.
+This marks the first time the Joint Strike Fighter has landed on this vessel.

+In 2026, the Kearsarge took part in Sail 250.
+The public was given tours of the ship.